Iran hostage crisis: Failed first attempt

 When the helicopters encountered two dust storms along the way to the refueling point, the second more severe than the first, the pilot of No. 5 turned back because the mine-laying helicopters were not equipped with terrain-following radar.
 The report found that the pilot could have continued to the refueling point if he had been told that better weather awaited him there, but because of the command for radio silence, he did not ask about the conditions ahead.
 The report also concluded that "there were ways to pass the information" between the refueling station and the helicopter force "that would have small likelihood of compromising the mission" – in other words, that the ban on communication had not been necessary at this stage.

 Helicopter No. 2 experienced a partial hydraulic system failure but was able to fly on for four hours to the refueling location.
 There, an inspection showed that a hydraulic fluid leak had damaged a pump and that the helicopter could not be flown safely, nor repaired in time to continue the mission.
-Six helicopters was thought to be the absolute minimum required for the rescue mission, so with the force reduced to five, the local commander radioed his intention to abort.
+Six helicopters were thought to be the absolute minimum required for the rescue mission, so with the force reduced to five, the local commander radioed his intention to abort.
 This request was passed through military channels to President Carter, who agreed.

 In May 1980, the Joint Chiefs of Staff commissioned a Special Operations review group of six senior military officers, led by Adm.
 James L. Holloway III, to thoroughly examine all aspects of the rescue attempt.
 The group identified 23 issues that were significant in the failure of the mission, 11 of which it deemed major.
 The overriding issue was operational security – that is, keeping the mission secret so that the arrival of the rescue team at the embassy would be a complete surprise.
 This severed the usual relationship between pilots and weather forecasters; the pilots were not informed about the local dust storms.
 Another security requirement was that the helicopter pilots come from the same unit.
 The unit picked for the mission was a U.S. Navy mine-laying unit flying CH-53D Sea Stallions; these helicopters were considered the best suited for the mission because of their long range, large capacity, and compatibility with shipboard operations.

 After the mission and its failure were made known publicly, Khomeini credited divine intervention on behalf of Islam, and his prestige skyrocketed in Iran.
 Iranian officials who favored release of the hostages, such as President Bani Sadr, were weakened.
 In America, President Carter's political popularity and prospects for being re-elected in 1980 were further damaged after a television address on April 25 in which he explained the rescue operation and accepted responsibility for its failure.